 Harry Beck's solution - form follows function

 In 1931, Harry Beck, a draughtsman for London Underground, proposed a new underground map.
-Beck's map was clearly based on circuit diagrams: it removed unnecessary detail to focus on what was necessary.
-In Beck's view, what was necessary for the tube was just the stations and the lines, plus a single underlying geographical detail, the river Thames.
+Beck's map was clearly based on circuit diagrams: it removed unnecessary detail to focus on what was needed.
+In Beck's view, what was necessary for the tube map was just the stations and the lines, plus a single underlying geographical detail, the river Thames.